Pass on the Pouch: Why Picky Eaters & Sensory Kids May Need Less Food Pouches

 Toddlers need time and repetition to learn how to hold a spoon, scoop, poke with a fork, and manage spills.

-Pouches bypass those messy, skill-building moments.
+Food pouches bypass those messy, skill-building moments.

-Narrow Food Preferences
+Food Pouches May Contribute to Narrow Food Preferences

-Pouches are often smooth, sweet, and cold.
+Food pouches are often smooth, sweet, and cold.
 These attributes are very different from the textures, temperatures, and flavors of real family meals.

 Without variety, kids can become picky eaters or develop texture sensitivities, especially common in children with sensory processing differences.